hairanliang/hairanliang/README.md

 ![obj_detect_team_github](https://github.com/user-attachments/assets/857b37f7-022a-411c-8764-4fcf7aff4236)

 These are photos from an object detection project I led as part of the Data Science Union.
-Feel free to check out the code for it and other things I've worked on in the past and recently!
+Feel free to check out the code for it below as well as other things I've worked on in the past and recently!